fivetran/dbt_salesforce/README.md

     opportunity_history_start_date: 'YYYY-MM-DD' # The first date in opportunity history you wish to pull records from, filtering on `_fivetran_start`.
     opportunity_history_end_date: 'YYYY-MM-DD' # The first date in opportunity history you wish to pull records from, filtering on `_fivetran_end`.
 ```

-### IMPORTANT: How To Update Your History Models
-To ensure maximum value for these history mode models and avoid messy historical data that could come with picking and choosing which fields you bring in, **all fields in your Salesforce history mode connector are being synced into your end staging models**.
-That means all custom fields you picked to sync are being brought in to the final models.
-[See our DECISIONLOG for more details on why we are bringing in all fields](https://github.com/fivetran/dbt_salesforce_source/blob/main/DECISIONLOG.md).

-To update the history mode models, you must follow these steps:
-1) Go to your Fivetran Salesforce History Mode connector page.
-2) Update the fields that you are bringing into the model.
-3) Run a `dbt run --full-refresh` on the specific staging models you've updated to bring in these fields and all the historical data available with these fields.

-We are aware that bringing in additional fields will be very process-heavy, so we do emphasize caution in making changes to your history mode connector.
-It would be best to batch as many field changes as possible before executing a `--full-refresh` to save on processing.

 ## (Optional) Step 4: Additional Configurations
 ### Change the Source Table References